Connect with others who understand.

 Medical History

-Your doctor may ask about the following criteria:
+Your doctor may ask about the following factors:

-• Frequency of lesions — Recurring lesions (at least two in six months) support an HS diagnosis.
+• Frequency of HS lesions — Recurring lesions (at least two episodes within six months) may support an HS diagnosis.

-• A relative with HS — Up to 40 percent of people with HS have a blood relative with the condition.
+• Family history — About 33 percent of individuals with HS have a close relative who is also affected by the condition.

-• Obesity — Being overweight does not cause HS, but it may increase the risk of developing HS and worsen the severity of HS symptoms.
+• Higher body mass — Having a higher body mass does not cause HS, but it may increase the risk of developing HS and worsen the severity of HS symptoms.

 • Smoking — Tobacco use may increase the chances of developing HS and aggravate symptoms.
-Stopping smoking may aid in the treatment of HS.
+Stopping smoking may aid in the treatment of hidradenitis suppurativa.

 Physical Exam

-Your doctor will conduct a thorough exam of your skin symptoms to determine if they are consistent with hidradenitis suppurativa.
+Your doctor will conduct a thorough exam of your skin symptoms to determine if they’re consistent with hidradenitis suppurativa.
 The doctor may be confident in an HS diagnosis or consider more testing to rule out other conditions.

 Ruling Out Other Conditions

-Other skin conditions can produce symptoms like those of hidradenitis suppurativa.
-The process of ruling out other conditions with similar signs and symptoms is referred to as differential diagnosis.
-Conditions that can mimic symptoms of HS include:
+Several skin conditions can cause symptoms similar to hidradenitis suppurativa.
+The process of ruling out other conditions with similar signs and symptoms is known as differential diagnosis.
+Conditions that may resemble HS include:

 • Acne